HarishPatil23/recruitment-tracker-excel/README.md

 ---

-##  About

-Built by a recruiter with 4 years of experience in staffing and talent acquisition, expanding into data analytics to bring deeper insight into hiring operations.

----

 *This is a personal portfolio project.
 All candidate and company data is entirely synthetic and generated for demonstration purposes.*